Syncopy for FieldTrip Users#

 For translating code from MATLAB to Python there are several guides, e.g.

-Key Differences between Python and MATLAB#
+Key Differences between the Python and MATLAB Languages#

 While the above links cover differences between Python and MATLAB to a great extent, we highlight here what we think are the most important differences: